AlePuglisi/navigation-learning/nav2-course/README.md

 - ROS 2 [Humble](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)
 ( Nav2 is implemented for previous ROS 2 distributions, but different bugs were present for Foxy)

-Once ROS 2 and colcon is properly installed and the environment sourced, follow this steps to install the required packages to follow along:
+Once ROS 2 and ``colcon`` are properly installed and the environment sourced, follow these steps to install the required packages to follow along:

 ```bash
 # Terminal